steve-ad-s/crypto-dictionary/candlesticks/MorningStar.md

 ![[Figure 3.22 - Morning Star.png]]

-The Morning Star is a three-candle bullish reversal pattern that appears at the bottom of a downtrend.
-It is a powerful signal indicating that a significant shift in momentum from sellers to buyers has occurred.
+The Morning Star is a classic three-candle bullish reversal pattern that appears at the bottom of a downtrend.
+It is a strong indicator of a potential shift from bearish to bullish sentiment.

+## Relevance & Type

+- **Relevance:** Major
+- **Type:** Triple-Candle Bullish Reversal

 ## Logical Behavior

+The Morning Star tells a story of the market finding a bottom, hesitating, and then beginning a new ascent.

 The pattern tells a clear three-act story of a market bottoming out: